Britons lose right-to-die case but campaigners see progress

 He and four other judges went as far as declaring they had the legal authority to rule that an overarching ban on assisted suicide breached individuals' rights.

-Dignity in Dying, which supports assisted dying, said the judges had in effect told parliament they would act if lawmakers failed to change the legislation.
+Dignity in Dying, which supports assisted dying, said the judges had in effect told parliament they would act if MPs failed to change the legislation.

 The ruling put "Parliament on notice that the Suicide Act is under pressure and may be declared incompatible with human rights law," the group said on its website.